 Question Frequently Asked by Expectant Mothers Considering Adoption

 I’m interested in exploring adoption.
-What are the first steps?
+What are the steps?

-When you contact the Adoption Center for Family Building, we will match you with an experienced counselor.
+Whenever you're ready, we will match you with an experienced adoption counselor.
 She will meet with you, learn about your situation, discuss your options, offer emotional support, and help you make a decision that’s right for you.
+The meeting is meant to give you infomation; there is never an obligation to move forward with an adoption plan.

 If you choose adoption, your counselor will make sure that you get the support you need throughout your pregnancy.
 To get started, simply call us at 800-869-1005 or email email@example.com.
 If you prefer, send Maggie a text message: 847-366-6343.
 Below is a list of the services available through this adoption agency: